190030280-SAITEJA/to-do-list/README.md

 Manage their time better through due date reminders and overdue indicators.

-Keep track of progress with the ability to toggle task completion status.
+Keep track of progress with the ability to task completion status.

 It serves as both a productivity tool and a learning project for understanding full-stack web development.